JacobJoergensen/PiperLang/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to PiperLang.
 Before you submit your pull request, please make sure to fulfil the following requirements.

 ### Pull Request Description
-Please provide a clear and concise description.
+Please provide a clear description.
 Replace this paragraph with your description and include:

 1. Why this pull request is necessary, and how it benefits the project.
 2. How this pull request fits in PiperLang's capabilities.

 ## Type of Pull Request
 Please identify the type of pull request.
-Place an 'x' in the correct box (e.g., [ x ]).

 - [ ] Feature Implementation
 - [ ] Bug Fix